shishonkovMa/DjangoGirls/README.md

-Работы выполнены по материалам Django Girls Tutorial.
+*The works are based on the materials Django Girls Tutorial.